Extending the integration using Platform Events

 During the CAD Conversion process, there are two possible Platform Events that can be fired based on the success or failure of the conversion.

-The same process can be followed for both the CAD_Conversion_Created
+The same process can be followed for both the CAD_Conversion_Created and CAD_Conversion_Error events.
+We will use CAD_Conversion_Created as an example.

 Step 1: Access Flow Builder